Congratulations to our newest architect, Chris Daubert.

 Read on to find out more about Chris.
 And the next time you’re together, tell him you read his name in the L.A.
 Times’ feature on our Rolling Greens Nursery client.
 Another proud moment of ours.

 RKA Title: Project Architect

-Degree(s) & From Where: Bachelor of Science in Architecture with a minor in Graphic Arts Technology from Ball State University; Masters of Architecture from the University of Southern California
+Degree(s) & From Where: Bachelor of Science in Architecture from SUNY Buffalo; Masters of Architecture from the University of Southern California